 - If materials duplicate others in the collections or if they do not meet the conditions of our written collection development policies, they may be sold to make other purchases, exchanged for other titles, made available to other libraries, or otherwise released in a fitting manner.
 In this way, we hope to make the best use of your gracious donation.

-- For its general collections, the library accepts books, journals, video and sound recordings, and other similar objects.
+- For its general collections, the library may accept books, journals, video and sound recordings, and other similar objects.
 In addition to these types of items, Special Collection also accepts such archival materials as manuscripts, photographs, and maps.

-- These are materials not generally sought by the University Library:
+- These are materials not sought by the University Library: